 Sweet (also referred to as The Sweet) were a British rock band that rose to worldwide fame in the 1970s as a prominent glam rock act, with their most prolific line-up: lead vocalist Brian Connolly, bass player Steve Priest, guitarist Andy Scott, and drummer Mick Tucker.

 The band achieved notable success in the UK charts, with thirteen Top 20 hits during the 1970s alone, with "Block Buster!"
-(1973) topping the chart, followed by three consecutive number two hits in "Hell Raiser" (1973), "The Ballroom Blitz" (1973) and "Teenage Rampage" (1974).
+(1973) topping the chart, followed by three consecutive number two hits in "Hell Raiser" (1973), "The Ballroom Blitz" (1973) and "Teenage Rampage" (1974). the band turned to more Hard Rock style with their mid-career singles like 1974's Turn It Down.
 Their first self-written and produced single "Fox on the Run" (1975) also reached number two on the UK charts.
 These results were topped in West Germany and other countries on the European mainland, where the band was very popular.
-From 1976, the success started to decline, and Sweet had their last Top 10 hit in 1978 with "Love Is Like Oxygen".
-Connolly left the group in 1979 to start a solo career and the remaining members continued as a threesome until disbanding in 1981.